Your Android phone will use gestures because of one button

 But Google's Android team has been working on Android P "nonstop for at least a year," Dave Burke, Google's VP of engineering for Android, told CNET at Google's annual I/O conference this week.

-The real reason that gesture navigation has come to Android has nothing to do with Apple, Google said, and everything to do with those three standard navigation buttons on the bottom of the Android phone screen: back, home and menu.
+The real reason that gesture navigation has come to Android has nothing to do with Apple, Google said, and everything to do with those three standard navigation buttons on the bottom of the Android phone screen: Back, home and menu.

 Specifically, Google wanted to eliminate the button that lets you view all your open apps, making it easier to see your apps with a swipe.
 This apps button looked everything from a square, as on the Google Pixel 2, to a hard-to-describe symbol as on the Galaxy S9 (the GS9 home button is a square).